STRENGTHENING YOUR GUIDED MATH PROGRAM: Practical GUIDED MATH Strategies to Increase All Your Students' Math Achievement (Grades K-6)

 P.S.
 You will receive an extensive digital resource handbook and access to Kelly's online digital resources created specifically for this two-day institute.
 It is filled with all the strategies and ideas for you to take back to your school and district.

 K-6 District and School Leaders and Leadership Teams, Math Teachers, Math Leaders, Math Coaches, Principals, and Classroom Teachers on Leadership Teams

 Each participant will receive an extensive digital resource handbook giving you access to countless strategies.
 The handbook includes:

-- Dozens of practical Guided Math Strategies and how to use them in your own in-person or virtual classroom
+- Dozens of practical Guided Math Strategies and how to use them in your classroom

 - Examples of math centers you can adapt to meet your needs

 - Steps for student goal setting and action planning that include the math centers or stations they need to visit

 - How to collect minute-by-minute data to determine which move to take next